jackjliew/ai-openscale/tutorial-adv.md

   ![New Notebook Form](images/new_notebook_name.png)

-- Then click the **Choose file** button, and select the "Data Mart configuration and usage - CARS4U" that you downloaded:
+- Then click the **Choose file** button, and select the "AI OpenScale and Watson ML engine" that you downloaded:

   ![New Notebook Form](images/new_notebook_name3.png)